-Teachers start each lesson with a short review of previous learning, putting the new learning into context and providing whole-class feedback from any immediately previous lessons.
+Teachers should start each lesson with a short review of previous learning, putting the new learning into context and providing whole-class feedback from any immediately previous lessons.
 The teaching sequence will identify the appropriate small steps in learning to be gained that day.
 Small steps are appropriate to the context of the learning and learners but should not be so small as to stall or decontextualize the learning.
+Gap analysis and pre-teaching of work (for those pupils that need it) should be an essential part of the support provided in order to inform teaching and prepare all pupils to be successful in their learning.